percona/pg_tde/documentation/docs/functions.md

 ## pg_tde_set_master_key

-Sets the master key for the database using the specified provider.
+Sets the master key for the database using the specified key provider.

-Th master key name is also used for constructing the name in the provider, for example on the remote Vault server.
+The master key name is also used for constructing the name in the provider, for example on the remote Vault server.

-This function can only be used for creating a master key, later changes require using the
+You can use this function only to a master key.
+For changes in the master key, use the [`pg_tde_rotate_key`](#pg_tde_rotate_key) function.

 ```sql
 SELECT pg_tde_set_master_key('name-of-the-master-key', 'provider-name');